lnxpy/pyaction/docs/tutorial.md

     )
 ```

-Now, test your action with the following command.
+Now, run the action with the following command.

 ```bash
 pyaction run